leonardomendix/docs/content/en/docs/studio-how-to/pages/pages-how-to-attach-files.md

 ![Previewed List](/attachments/studio-how-to/pages/pages-how-to-attach-files/list-previewed.png)

 You can also configure a button to attach images instead of files.
-For more information, see .
+For more information, see [How to Enable End-Users to Attach Images](/studio-how-to/pages-how-to-attach-images/).